 The Risk of Failure is High

 When a building contractor completes a construction project, there will definitely be a building standing on the site.
-But a drilling contractor can prepare a well, erect a rig and diligently drill for resources that are not found, or which fail to meet the volumes or quality required for a profitable well.
+However, a drilling contractor can prepare a well, erect a rig and diligently drill for resources that are not found or that fail to meet the volume or quality required for a profitable well.

-According to the U.S. Energy Information Administration, the success rate for oil and gas wells averages 89 percent.
-Put another way, the rate of failed drilling operations, known as “dry holes” is about one out of nine wells.
+According to the U.S. Energy Information Administration, the success rate for oil and gas wells is about 89 percent.
+In other words, this means that the rate of failed drilling operations, known as “dry holes,” is about one out of nine wells.

 Extended Liability of Oil and Gas Wells

 However, an oil or gas well might be operated for many years after the initial drilling, including repairs to the well, deeper drilling and other types of maintenance.
-The final obligations of the drilling company, which include closing the well and reclaiming the well site, may not be actionable for many years, so this fact must be accommodated in the protection of the bond.
+The final obligations of the drilling company, such as closing the well and reclaiming the well site, may not be actionable for many years, so this fact must be accommodated in the protection of the bond.

 How Oil and Gas Companies Qualify for Bonding